Academics

 Guidance/Special Services

-Each school has a Guidance Team to help all students access a free and appropriate education.
-Parents may contact their school guidance counselor for more information about this process.
+Each school has a Guidance Team that problem solves student concerns.
+Parents/Caregivers may contact their school guidance counselor for more information about this process.
 If a student is suspected of having a disability, the Guidance Team may refer the student for special education or 504 assessment.
 The school psychologist assigned to the school will coordinate the special education process.
 For more information, review ISD Regulation 2161 and 2161P and contact your school.
 A copy of the special education notice of procedural safeguards is available at the following link to OSPI's Notice of Special Education Procedural Safeguards for Students and Their Families document.
 Additional information can be found on the Office of the Superintendent of Public Instruction’s website and the district’s website.

 Homework